nopnop2002/Arduino-STM32-8bitTFT/README.md

 # Benchmark using ILI9341(240x320)
 The unit is microseconds.
-The control port is switched ON/OFF using the LL_GPIO_WriteOutputPort function.
+I used the LL_GPIO_WriteOutputPort function to turn the control port on and off.

 |Valiant|F072|F103(Generic)|F103(PillBoard)|F303|F401|F411|F407|F446|G431|H750|L452|ATmega328|
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|